micellius/sap-one-experience/README.md

   * Copy contents of the `dist` folder to the path that may be served by web server
   * Open Chrome and enter host, port and path to `index.html` on the server

+There is also a standalone version available on [http://micellius.github.io/sap-one-experience](http://micellius.github.io/sap-one-experience)